nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-06/lab/README.md

 - Ensure that your `README.md` exists and has:
   - A link to your TravisCI
+  - A link to your running Heroku server
   - A link to pull request from your lab branch to your master branch in your forked repository
     - Keep this pull request open (**don't merge to master**) in case you need to resubmit your lab
   - Your module names for the application